In the Law of God, there are explicit prohibitions on incestuous relationships, for instance:

 Secondly, an account of someone doing something in the Bible is not an endorsement of that behavior - no matter who the character in question is - save Jesus Christ - which should be common sense.
 The inclusion of what Lot did, for instance, as somehow being an endorsement of incest, is just dishonest, and ridiculous.

-I could show you an example of Moses killing someone for a non-capital offense (Exodus 2:11-12).
+For instance, Moses killed someone for a non-capital offense (Exodus 2:11-12).
 Does that mean that the Bible contradicts itself on whether murder is prohibited?
 No, it means Moses contradicted the Law of God, which is called a sin (1 John 3:4).
-There are thousands of examples of people sinning in the Bible.
+There are countless examples of people sinning in the Bible.

 The Law concerning incest was given at a specific point in human history for a reason.
 Prior to that, it was not a sin.
 Even if it was, an account of someone sinning is not an endorsement of that sin, as is evidenced by thousands of verses of Scripture, and common sense.

 Also, recognize that everyone, even today, marries a relative.
-If you aren't marrying a relative, you aren't marrying a human being.
-No matter who your spouse is, you both share quadrillions of names in your family trees, as anyone who has made a family tree will be able to deduce.
+If one isn't marrying a relative, they are not marrying a human being.
+No matter who one's spouse is, they both share quadrillions of names in their family trees, as anyone who has made a family tree will be able to deduce.
 Of course, those names are not all unique, because everyone has relatives that are included scores of times each, further demonstrating the point.
 It's only intermarriage between close relatives that results in problems, though, and so that's why God prohibited it, and the Bible is consistent on that point.